DavePk04/Network_attack/README.md

 We successfully performed a TCP network scan on every accessible host in the `10.12.0.0/24` subnet.
-Doing this for UDP is more challenging wihtout specialized tools such as NMAP as UDP is stateless, and sending empty requests to some UDP servers doesn't guarantee a response even though the port is open.
+Doing this for UDP is more challenging without specialized tools such as NMAP as UDP is stateless, and sending empty requests to some UDP servers doesn't guarantee a response even though the port is open.

-### Mitigation
+### Protection

-To mitigate network scanning, we implemented the same protectin as ssh bruteforce attack (ban the ip address sending a suspicious amount of suspicious packets for 2 minutes), as this attack is basically ICMP brute-forcing, and creatting a massive amount of new connections that is rarely justified for a single host in the real world.
+To mitigate network scanning, we implemented the same protection as ssh bruteforce attack (ban the ip address sending a suspicious amount of suspicious packets for 2 minutes), as this attack is basically ICMP brute-forcing, and creatting a massive amount of new connections that is rarely justified for a single host in the real world.
 Of course if some service legitimately creates a lot of new TCP connections, we can create an exception for it with `nftables`.
 ```nftables
 table inet r2 {
   set blocklist {